curblr/curblr-spec/README.md

 # Approach

-CurbLR structures every curb regulation as having three components: the [GeoJSON feature](GeoJsonGeometry.md) (point or line), the [location properties](Location.md), and the [regulation](Regulations.md) that applies.
+CurbLR structures every curb regulation as having three components: the [GeoJSON feature](GeoJsonGeometry.md), the [location properties](Location.md), and the [regulation](Regulations.md) that applies.
 While the regulation is relatively straightforward to describe, location is more difficult.

 Curb regulations are usually represented by physical assets like parking signs and curb markings that describe where the regulation applies.
 These signs can be mapped using their geographic coordinates.